-At the last, his bodily presence was weak, and his manner in conversation was gentle, and perers in behalf of his dear companion and two suasive, and tolerant; but his letters were weighty and powerful, stern and uncompromising.
+At the last, his bodily presence was weak, and his manner in conversation was gentle, and persuasive, and tolerant; but his letters were weighty and powerful, stern and uncompromising.

 Best of all, he was a clean man, and entirely sincere in his teaching and practice.
 I could forgive a man like him, even if he opposed me, for he was a good man, and loved the truth.